pedro-w/vscode-tmlanguage/readme.md

 ### Note about this fork (pedro-w)

 The original fork (Togusa9) has not seen any activity since 2018 and unfortunately has a bug which causes it to highlight spurious errors in JSON files which are nothing to do with tmlanguage.
 It has now been archived by the author.
 This fork contains a fix for that bug and some maintenance work covering the changes in vscode from 2018 to now.
 It also contains some bug fixes from user disco0.
-It is available as a VSIX from github and also from the VSCode marketplace as `pedro-w.tmlanguage`.
+It is available as a VSIX from github and also from the VSCode marketplace [here](https://marketplace.visualstudio.com/items?itemName=pedro-w.tmlanguage).

 ### Functionality